bomonike/bomonike.github.io/singularity.md

 "We are on track for a few major companies to control all of humanity's intelligence tools."
 </ul>

-"Agentic" capabilities is welcomed by corporations and some of the public because of "convenience" to save effort.
+"Agentic" capabilities is welcomed by corporations and many of the public because of "convenience" to reduce the toil of working on emails, calendars, and such. <a target="_blank" href="https://www.youtube.com/watch?v=y7OC5weZa_8">*</a>

-The ability for AI to initiate bank trasfers and other effort enables AI to take over.

-The corporation which achieves AI Supremecy first will grow to dominate the world.
+Agentic software independents include make.com, n8n.

+Agentic AI shifts the concept of humans initiating <strong>bank trasfers</strong> to computers able to initiate.
+This enables an AI takeover.

 Total control by AI can render the transition irreversable.

+Thus, companies that are first to achieve AI Supremecy will be able to dominate their industry.

+As corporations dominate the world, AI will dominate the world.

 Elon Musk's success at funding political campaigns has enabled him to control agencies that were tasked with regulating those same agencies that regulate him.